 Traveling FromSan Diego, California, USA

-Lolita Taub is the Co-Founder and General Partner at The Community Fund and acting interim Head of Sales at Catalyte.
+Lolita Taub is interim Head of Sales at Catalyte and the Co-Founder and General Partner at The Community Fund where she invests in community-driven companies.
 She is a first-generation Latinx operator and investor pushing for diversity in tech.
-With 15 years working within the Silicon Valley ecosystem, she has accomplished +$50 million in sales and made 38 investments as an angel investor, Scout at Lightspeed Venture Partners, and VC at Backstage Capital.
-Lolita is also a Co-Founder of the Startup-Investor Matching Tool, a scout at Indie.vc, Venture Partner at NextGen Venture Partners, and an LP at Operators Collective.
-Forbes, Inc, and Entrepreneur have featured her as a woman promoting investment among underestimated founders and funders.
+With 15 years working within the Silicon Valley ecosystem, she has accomplished +$50 million in sales and made +40 investments as an angel investor, Scout at Lightspeed Venture Partners, and VC at Backstage Capital and The Community Fund.
+Lolita is also a Co-Founder of the Startup-Investor Matching Tool, a scout at Lightspeed Venture Partners, and an LP at Operators Collective.
+Forbes and Inc Magazine have featured her as a woman promoting investment among underestimated founders and funders.
 Lolita has also been featured in “Better Ventures: Improving Diversity, Innovation & Profitably in VC & startups”.

 Taub’s roots are in South Central Los Angeles to Mexican parents who immigrated to the United States with no money and no family to go to for support.
 Her father found jobs as a migrant farmworker, in a door manufacturing factory, and as a truck driver.
 Her mother babysat and cleaned houses.
 “We grew up poor,” Taub says.
 “People used to tell me that I’d be a high school dropout and go on welfare.”
 At age 34, she had a bachelor’s degree, an MBA, and 13 years of experience working in the tech industry—including high-profile positions at venture funds built on investing in women, people of color, and the LBGTQ+ community.